pavelmc/amake/README.md

 Version 1.2

+* October/2018: Fixing for good the serial monitor feature ("-s" switch, thanks to @markom via github) It can now auto detect the serial device and the serial speed from any .ino file in the working directory.
 * August/2018: Adding auto detection of the Arduino IDE installation; it works either if you installed from the repo, downloaded from www.arduino.cc and install it manually or install it using [ubuntu-make](https://wiki.ubuntu.com/ubuntu-make) see the "Configuration" section below.
 (Thanks to Kjell Morgenstern for the initial feature proposition)
 * May/2018: Adding an option to list the auto detected ports for a specific board, and allow to upload to more than one board at a time (Thanks to Don Haig)
 * May/2018: The script can now handle devices (boards) with multiple serial identifiers (like clone leonardo boards before being programmed with Arduino) Thanks to Don Haig for pointing the issue and testing the proposed fix.